millerdq/OBS-Scene-Banner/README.md

 ===============================
 # OBS Scene Banner
 ===============================
+## Notice
+OBS 29 or later has a setting to show preview/program labels, which is the primary purpose of this OBS-Scene-Banner.
+Consequently, OBS-Scene-Banner is superfluous, will not be updated to use websockets v5, and is no longer supported.

 ## Purpose
 OBS-Scene-Banner is a browser dock that prominently displays the Preview and Program scene names.
 Until such a much-requested feature is incorporated into the OBS base code, consider using this work-around.
 What's more, the dock also offers some useful buttons and/or a menubar that supplement the user interface.